-The concept of WSJF (Weighted Shortest Job First) is an indicator to help the team in the SAFe framework to prioritize the product backlog.
-Let’s look if this concept can help you to have a better prioritization of your backlog.
+The concept of WSJF (Weighted Shortest Job First) serves as an indicator within the SAFe framework to aid teams in prioritizing the product backlog.
+Let’s explore whether this concept can enhance your backlog prioritization.

-This concept is an alternative to the ROI (Return On Investment) that we have explained in an old article: Prioritize with Business Value?
+This concept offers an alternative to ROI (Return On Investment), which we elaborated on in a previous article: Prioritize with Business Value?

 WSJF (Weighted Shortest Job First) – Definition

-Le WSJF (Weighted Shortest Job First) is a result of a complete calculation ; this result is an indicator to prioritize your product backlog.
-The SAFe team use it to produce maximum economic benefit on Features, Capabilities, and Epics.
-SAFe consider that it’s really important to provide the best economic outcomes.
+WSJF (Weighted Shortest Job First) results from a comprehensive calculation and serves as an indicator for prioritizing your product backlog.
+The SAFe team employs it to maximize economic benefits from Features, Capabilities, and Epics.
+SAFe emphasizes the importance of yielding optimal economic outcomes.

-Here is the calculation to do to have the WSJF for each Feature, Capability, or Epic (not the user stories):
+Here’s the calculation to determine WSJF for each Feature, Capability, or Epic (not user stories):

-- Time criticality: Do you have a deadline to respect?
-When this element have to be delivered if you don’t want to have trouble with your customer?
-When do another teams need this element to can continue their work?
+- Time criticality: Are there specific deadlines to adhere to?
+When must this element be delivered to avoid customer issues?
+When do other teams require this element to proceed with their work?

-- Risk reduction: What is the reduction of the risk if you deliver this elements quickly?
+- Risk reduction: What risk reduction accompanies swift delivery of this element?
 Will this feature enable new business opportunities?

-With this 3 defined notion, you could calculate the cost of delay.
+With these three defined notions, you can calculate the cost of delay.